equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 `book.price` and from this we can determine what the Book model is really about.

 Cool, we have an existing solution for this.
-But imagine you are building complex search solution that is too big to be in controller.
+But imagine you are building complex search solution that is too big to be in a controller.

 You can search `term` and apply several filters like:

 * search `term`:  e.g. "ruby" as in "Programming Ruby"